 I have just started marketing my ground floor apartment in Ramsgate.
 Conveyancing solicitors are to be appointed soon, however I have recently received a half-yearly maintenance charge demand – Do I pay up?

 Your conveyancing lawyer is likely to suggest that you should pay the maintenance contribution as you normally would as all rents and maintenance charges should be allotted as part of the financial calculations for completion monies, so you should recover the relevant percentage by the buyer for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I inherited a basement flat in Ramsgate, conveyancing having been completed 10 years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Equivalent flats in Ramsgate with a long lease are worth £186,000.
-The average or mid-range amount of ground rent is £55 invoiced annually.
-The lease expires on 21st October 2096
+I inherited a ground floor flat in Ramsgate, conveyancing having been completed half a dozen years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Comparable flats in Ramsgate with a long lease are worth £165,000.
+The ground rent is £50 charged once a year.
+The lease finishes on 21st October 2096

-The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed due diligence.
-Do not use this information in tribunal or court proceedings.
-There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before getting professional advice.
+The figure above a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.